Top 10 Wildlife Sanctuaries in Andhra Pradesh You Must Visit

 What to See

-The sanctuary is most famous for its vast congregations of Greater Flamingos, which arrive in thousands every year, painting the lagoon in shades of pink.
-You can also spot pelicans, spoonbills, painted storks, and a variety of ducks and waders.
-A boat ride on the lake provides a fantastic opportunity to get closer to these magnificent birds.
+The sanctuary is famous for its spectacular congregations of Greater Flamingos, which arrive in thousands, painting the lagoon in shades of pink.
+Other notable species include pelicans, spoonbills, painted storks, and a variety of ducks and waders.

 Best Time to Visit